 If I have time, I head to Spitalfields to browse the wares in the covered market, see what’s on around the Truman Brewery, and stroll down the historic lanes near Commercial Street.
 If it’s a weekend, I hit the markets that spill out into Brick Lane.

 Evening in London

 Soon evening approaches and I’m in the right place.
 East London is one of the city’s best nightlife areas, and there’s no shortage of restaurants, bars, speakeasies, and pop-ups to choose from.
 I settle in at one, then make my way to as may others as I have energy for before heading home to relax after another great day in London.

 If you want more ideas, you can read about the city in Lonely Planet London.
-If you’re in the UK, get it here.
-If you’re in the US, find it here.
+You can find it here.